Brendon-maphosa-98/cafe_cli_app/README.md

 **Week 3**
 - Add couriers in addition to products and orders
 - Update the status of an order
-- Persist product and courier data
+- Persist product and courier data to txt files
 - Update or delete a product, order, or courier

 **Week 4**